 Historical notes on the Sons of Iberia series

-Warhorn, Book 1
+Warhorn, Sons of Iberia, Book 1

 The Iberian Peninsula describes the landmass of current-day Spain and Portugal and the people of Iberia were tribes of Pre-Celtic Iberians and Celts.
 For centuries they had traded with Phoenicians, Greeks, and Carthaginians who established trading ports along the Eastern and Southern coast.
 Under the rule of local kings and chieftains, tribes such as the Bastetani and Edetani both fought and traded with one another.

 In 237 BC, Hamilcar Barca, still smarting from the loss of Sicily to Rome in the 1st Punic war (264 to 241 BC), set about expanding Carthaginian control in Iberia through the subjugation of the fiercely independent tribes.
-Hamilcar gained control over strategic silver mines in the Sierra Morena and established the city Akra Lueka (modern-day Alicante).
+Hamilcar gained control over strategic silver mines in the Sierra Morena and established the city of Akra Lueka (modern-day Alicante).